openactive/stripe-extension/header.md

 }
 ```

+Note that some Broker use cases will capture the `customer` details on the same page as the card details, and the Stripe Extension must be used consistently (or not) for the same Order UUID, hence the above MUST be included in both C1 and C2.

-### C2 response
+### C1/C2 response

-The C2 response provides enough information for the Broker to Authorise the Payment Intent (invoking 3D Secure as necessary).
-It also reflects back the provided `payment` data.
+The C1 and C2 responses each provide enough information for the Broker to authorise the Payment Intent (invoking 3D Secure as necessary).
+They also reflect back the provided `payment` data.

 ```json
 "stripe:paymentRequest": {